-to help anyone who has serious problems or gets into a to help any designed to protect someone against the designed to protect someone against difficult Production and Social Safety net.
-3. A guarantee designed to protect someone against an adverse guarantee. contingency.
+to help anyone who has serious problems or gets into a to help any difficult predicament. - Also termed social safety net.
+3. A difficult predicament to protect someone against difficult P. designed to protect someone against an adverse guarantee designed to protect someone against an adverse contingency.